tusharpathaknyu/UVMForge/HOW_TO_USE.md

 ## 🎯 Project Overview

-**VerifAI** is an AI-powered UVM (Universal Verification Methodology) testbench generator that transforms RTL (Register Transfer Level) code into production-ready SystemVerilog verification environments.
+**UVMForge** is an AI-powered UVM (Universal Verification Methodology) testbench generator that transforms RTL (Register Transfer Level) code into production-ready SystemVerilog verification environments.
 It dramatically reduces the time needed to create comprehensive UVM testbenches from days/weeks to seconds.

 ### What Problem Does It Solve?